felixHPatzschke/PTIR-Tools/doc/Outline.md

 Then, the multi channel classes should (a) include metadata to keep track of which harmonic orders are available and in what form (complex or amplitude only) and (b) provide methods to access the data in a convenient way.

 It might actually make sense to implement the multi-channel classes first, and then define the single-channel "base" classes as special cases of these, where only one channel is present.
 This should avoid code duplication.

+> Note, that non-zero-order harmonic signals should generally be normalized against the corresponding zeroth-order harmonic signal if one is to derive quantitative statements from the measurement.
+For OPTIR, it is currently unclear if this is done during acquisition or remains to be done in analysis.
+For FLPTIR, it is not done in acquisition.
+Also note that this normalization affects signal-to-noise.

 ### Recognition of Higher-Level Structures